Last Updated on September 1, 2020

 2. Add about 2 tbsp of both lime juice and honey and still to create a uniform coating.

 3. Put in the fridge and let it chill for at least 30 minutes.

 As a pointer, watermelon salsa is best served with some tortilla chips, but you can also eat it with cookies or biscuits.
 Moreover, drain the excess liquid on your watermelon cuts before combining with the other ingredients to avoid a runny meal.

 Baked Artichoke Dip

+In a party, you'll need great food and great drinks for refreshments.
 From its beginnings as a creamy dip marketed alongside Hellman's mayonnaise back in the '60s, baked artichoke dip has grown to become one of the most common party munchies in the U.S. Apart from the rich, creamy taste, other factors that contribute to the popularity include its fast prep time and the fact that very few ingredients are required.

 1. Let your oven heat up to 360 degrees.